 Obviously that Starwood show in 1980 featured the band’s original lineup: Hugo Burnham on drums, Dave Allen bass, Andy Gill guitar, and Jon King vocals.
 It was riveting.
 The stage was small enough to bridge the Civic’s divide, but broad enough to allow Jon King his signature sprints between microphones.
 If King was a gazelle, Gill was a beast of prey, exactly as described by poet Ted Hughes in his “Second Glance at Jaguar”: “He coils, he flourishes/ The blackjack tail as if looking for a target.”

 I keep forgetting we have the realm of music at our fingertips.
-Long-forgotten or barely remembered works are available if I’d only remember to search online.
+Long-forgotten or barely remembered works are available if I’d only think to search online.
 Not long ago I went crazy looking through my LPs for the electronic manipulation of a Chef Boy-Ar-Dee jingle sung by the Andrews Sisters—not remembering I could have DuckDuckGo-ed the keywords.
 I couldn’t even remember the name of the composer.
 Turns out it was Jon Appleton, and I had it on a CD…

 Tonight I finally wised up and did the search, which led me to a YouTube stream by way of Smithsonian Folkways Recordings, the label’s founder Moses Asch having recruited Appleton to help in the release of electroacoustic works.
 Chef d’œuvre (1967), the object of my pursuit, is emblematic of such manipulations, being so well known perhaps due to its popular-culture source material.
 In the notes for his CD collection, Contes de la mémoire (Memory’s tales, 1996), Appleton complains good-naturedly “that composers are often saddled by others with a ‘signature’ work.”
 And so it is with Chef d’œuvre.
 “It is my Boléro,” he writes.
 Its now-doubly-ironic title translates roughly as “masterpiece.”